odoo-ps/psus-process/docs/docs/processes/tech-quickstart/lifecycle.md

 # Kanban Stages

 ## Requirements
+**Description:** This stage is the start of the Tech Quickstart flow.
+Developers do not need to do any action in this stage.
+In this stage, the BSA will make a copy of the Development template and write the development spec in the description.
+Once the spec is done, the BSA will ask their Team Leader to Review and approve the development(Kanban State Green).

+The Project Leader will then review the Greened tasks.
+They check the following fields are set: Parent Task, Sale Order Item, Subscription, and Reviewer.
+The Project Leader will also review the feasibility of the development.
+If the specification is missing information or is not a suitable development, the Project Leader may ask the BSA for more information, to change certain parts of the spec or may even reject the development.
+If we reject the development we will provide reasons why and ideally provide an alternate solution or recommend them to work with to a partner.

 **Time in stage:** 2-4+ weeks

 **Time notes:**
   - BSA Finished Specification
   - Request Approval from Team Lead
-  -

 **Usage notes**:
   - All new development request are created in this stage.
-  - Each task requires review from BSA's Coach/Team Leader/Task, so when the task is ready BSA their Team Lead to review the task
+  - Each task requires review from BSA's Coach/Team Leader/Task, so when the task is ready the BSA's Team Lead will be pinged to review the task.

 **Responsible**:
   - **PS Functional**: BSA and BSA's Coach / Team Leader